FAQs for teachers visiting the Sydney Courts

 Students can attend the courts as members of public in the holidays.
 We strongly advise that if you are recommending this to your students, that you go through the documentation on our website and give them a briefing as you would if you were to attend as a school group.
 We also advise that you let parents know that you have encouraged the students to do so.
 We would not recommend that they attend courts alone, but should go in groups, and they should remember that in attendance at courts there are accused persons who have committed offences against children or are in attendance for drug supply matters.

-The calendar for 2026 will be available mid Term 3, 2025.
+We are now fully booked for the remainder of 2025 and 2026.
+The booking calendar for 2027 will open mmid term 3, 2026.
 We will keep teachers informed of the calendar opening via our members email list and our social media channels on Facebook, Instagram and LinkedIn.

 FAQs for teachers on a Law Day Out with us